North Gorontalo Regency

 North Gorontalo (Gorontalo Utara) is a regency of Gorontalo Province, Indonesia, stretching along the entire northern coast of the province.
 It is located on the northern peninsula of the island of Sulawesi.
-It was established in 2007 under Law Number (Undang-Undang Nomor) 11/2007 from the former northern districts of Gorontalo Regency.
-The new regency has an area of 1,777.02 km2, and it had a population of 104,133 at the 2010 Census and 124,957 at the 2020 Census; the official estimate as at mid 2021 was 126,521.
+It was established on 2 January 2007 under Law Number (Undang-Undang Nomor) 11/2007 from the former northern districts of Gorontalo Regency.
+The new regency has an area of 1,777.02 km2, and it had a population of 104,133 at the 2010 Census and 124,957 at the 2020 Census; the official estimate as at mid 2023 was 130,400 (comprising 66,420 males and 63,980 females).
 Its regency seat is the town of Moluo in Kwandang District.

 Administration

-In 2010 the Regency comprised six districts (kecamatan), but subsequently five additional districts have been created by splitting of four of the original six.
-The districts are tabulated below in geographical order from east to west, with their areas and their populations at the 2010 Census and 2020 Census; together with the official estimates as at mid 2021.
-The table includes the locations of the district administrative centres, the number of rural villages in each district (in all there are 123 rural desa, plus a single urban kelurahan - the town of Moluo), and its postal code.
+In 2010 the Regency comprised six districts (kecamatan), but subsequently five additional districts were created by splitting of four of the original six.
+The districts are tabulated below in geographical order from east to west, with their areas and their populations at the 2010 Census and 2020 Census; together with the official estimates as at mid 2023.
+The table includes the locations of the district administrative centres, the number of rural villages in each district (all 123 classed as rural desa), and its postal code.

 Notes: (a) the 2010 populations of the new Tomilito and Ponelo Kepulauan Districts are included in the figure for Kwandang District (from which they were split). (b) the 2010 populations of the new Monano District is included in the figure for Anggrek District (from which it was split). (c) the 2010 population of the new Sumalata Timur District is included in the figure for Sumalata District (from which it was split). (d) the 2010 population of the new Biau District is included in the figure for Tolinggula District (from which it was split).

 Five of the original six districts included a variety of smaller islands off the north coast of Sulawesi.
 The numbers of these (by original district) were: